XZVB12/cobaltstrike-helpmsg-cna/readme.md

 This cna contains error messages for Win32 error codes, HRESULT defintions, and NTSTATUS definitions.
 This cna can be helpful for those operating out of linux/mac clients without access to the net.exe program, or as a quick way to looking hresult/ntstatus codes without having to do a google search.

+The search is performmed against a dictionary stored within the cna script, nothing is executed on target.

 ## Example

 ```